collective/collective.history/README.rst

 This addon track the following events:

-* Archetypes: Add content
-* Archetypes: Edit content
-* Archetypes: Rename content
+* Archetypes: Add / Edit / Delete / Rename
-* Archetypes: Delete content
+* Dexterity: Add / Edit / Delete / Rename

 How it works
 ============